Comparing the effects of Boltzmann machines as associative memory in Generative Adversarial Networks between classical and quantum sampling: Preliminaries

 \subsection{Associative Adversarial Network}

-As stated above, Arici et al. \cite{Arici2016} introduced a new GAN framework called Associative Adversarial Network (AAN) using memory that learns the low-dimensional image features extracted by $D$.
+As stated above, Arici and Celikyilmaz\cite{Arici2016} introduced a new GAN framework called Associative Adversarial Network (AAN) using memory that learns the low-dimensional image features extracted by $D$.
 The AAN framework uses the samples drawn from the associative memory as input to $G$, instead of using the uniform noise on $[0,1]$ as in the standard GAN.
-BM has been used as an associative memory by Arici et al. and several other studies since then \cite{Arici2016}\cite{Wilson}\cite{anschuetz2019near}.
-Similar to Eq.~(\ref{GAN}), $D$, $G$, and the associative memory are trained by optimizing the objective functions defined as follows:
+BM has been used as an associative memory by Arici and Celikyilmaz and several other groups since then \cite{Arici2016,Wilson2021,anschuetz2019near}.
+Similar to Eq.~(\ref{GAN}), $D$, $G$, and the associative memory are trained by optimizing the objective functions defined as

 where $\rho$ is the true distribution of low-dimensional image features ($f$) extracted by $D$, and $\hat{\rho}$ is the model distribution used as an associative memory.
 We find the solutions to the min-max-max game for $\min_{G} \max_{\hat{\rho}} \max_{D} V(G,D,\hat{\rho})$.
 Figure \ref{fig:strcture} shows an image of the implemented structure.